AmirahAdnan/Artificial-Intelligence-Project/README.md

 </p>

 <p align="center">
-Figure 9: Face Recognition Attendance in real-time video streams.
+Figure 9: Face Recognition Attendance in real-time video streams
 </p>

 <br /> <br />

-In Figure 9, you can see that our Face Recognition Attendance detector is capable of running in real-time (and is correct in its predictions as well.)
+In Figure 9, you can see that our Face Recognition Attendance detector is capable of running in real-time (and is correct in its predictions of two faces as well.)

 <br />